 Today's problems and opportunities are global.
 Students need to think globally, too.
-That's why WPI's Global Perspective Program is much more than a study abroad program.
+That's why WPI's Global Projects Program is much more than a study abroad program.
 Immersed in another culture, students have seven weeks to solve a real, meaningful problem and produce results.
 For many, it’s the highlight of their academic career.
 Learn more.

 The humanities and arts are integral to the WPI curriculum and experience.
 Academically, the humanities enrich, broaden and engage as they prepare students for rewarding lives.
 The humanities also build understanding of the complex nature of social issues, problems, and solutions.
 On campus, diverse and acclaimed music and theatre programs create a vibrant campus culture and a valued creative outlet for students.
 Learn more.

 Every WPI student has the chance to experience the kind of real-world problem solving that will soon characterize their professional careers.
 It's called the Major Qualifying Project (MQP), an engrossing, high-level design or research experience in the major field.
 With an MQP on their resume, WPI students have a leg up on the competition when it comes to launching careers or gaining admission to the best graduate schools.
 Learn more.